MichalX2002/MonoGame.Extended/README.md

  - **MonoGame.Extended.Tiled** - load and render maps created with the popular [Tiled Map Editor](http://www.mapeditor.org/).
  - **MonoGame.Extended.Tweening (experimental)** - tween based animations.

-## Patreon Supporters
+## Patreon Supporters (Patreon for original MonoGame.Extended by craftworkgames)

 Thanks to all those that support the project on Patreon!
 Running an open source project can be done on a shoe string budget, but it's certainly not free.
 A little funding goes a long way.
 It keeps the build server up and running and let's me devote more of my time to the project.
 Even just a few supporters really helps.

 **What happens to MonoGame.Extended if we don't get the funding?** Never fear.
 The project won't die.
 The code will always be safely open sourced on github.